Lunar Orbiter 1: Mission summary

 A total of 42 high-resolution and 187 medium-resolution frames were taken and transmitted to Earth covering more than 5 million square kilometers of the Moon's surface, accomplishing about 75% of the intended mission, although a number of the early high-resolution photos showed severe smearing.
 It also took the first two pictures of Earth from the Moon.
 Accurate data were acquired from all other experiments throughout the mission.

 While not disclosed until after the end of the Cold War, the imaging system on the Lunar Orbiter spacecraft were the same Eastman Kodak cameras developed by the National Reconnaissance Office (NRO) for the SAMOS reconnaissance satellites.
-NASA extended the camera innovation further by developing the film onboard the spacecraft and then scanning the photos for transmission via a video signal.
+NASA extended the camera innovation further by developing the film on board the spacecraft and then scanning the photos for transmission via a video signal.

 Orbit tracking showed a slight "pear-shape" of the Moon based on the gravity field, and no micrometeorite impacts were detected.
 The spacecraft was tracked until it impacted the lunar surface on command at 7 degrees north latitude, 161 degrees east longitude (selenographic coordinates) on the Moon's far side on October 29, 1966, on its 577th orbit.
 The early end of the nominal one-year mission resulted from a shortage of remaining attitude control gas and other deteriorating conditions and was planned to avoid transmission interference with Lunar Orbiter 2.